 I had a go at making some finger rings out of scrapwood and was stunned with the high quality results.
 It really is an easy task to turn scrap into objects of beauty and value using only very simple tools.

 Wooden rings have never been popular in the past because of the weakness across the grain.
-However since superglue became popular, bentwood rings have become a possibility and they are many many times stronger.
-In fact a bentwood ring like the ones below can last decades if not longer.
+However since superglue became popular, bentwood rings have become a possibility and they are many many times stronger than turned wood rings.
+In fact, a bentwood ring can last decades, if not longer.

 The technique is simply to take a shaving from a strip of wood with a plane and glue it into a ring shape.
 Then a bit of sanding and polishing is all you need to finish things off.